AlexXsh/PBRTF/README.md

 ## Contents

- - `Supplementary Material`: proofs of propositions, detailed derivations of posteriors, and extra explanation for Fig.3.
+ - `Supplementary Material`: proofs of propositions, detailed derivations of posteriors, and extra explanation for Fig. 3.